History of Hamilton

 With the rapid growth of Hamilton as a centre of commerce, it seemed only fitting that it become the country’s capital, much to the dismay of the St. George’s townspeople.
 In January 1815, the seat of Government officially moved to the new capital amidst great jubilance and numerous celebrations.
 The town had a new motto, Sparsa Collegit – to gather the scattered, representative of the new town bringing together people from all corners of Bermuda.

 In 1852, a new form of commerce would hit Hamilton – tourism.
-The island was in a recession with regard to the number of visitors to the island and this was attributed to the fact that the capital did not have a decent hotel.
+The island was in a recession concerning the number of visitors to the island and this was attributed to the fact that the capital did not have a decent hotel.
 Cruise lines had removed Bermuda from their schedule due to the lack of suitable accommodation.
 The Hamilton Hotel, constructed on what is now the City Hall car park was opened to the public in 1854.
 It first offered thirty-six guest rooms and after years of upgrades and extensions would fully house up to six hundred guests.
-The fate of the Hamilton Hotel would come in the wee hours of the morning of December 23rd, 1955 when it burned to the ground in spectacular fashion.
+The fate of the Hamilton Hotel would come in the wee hours of the morning of December 23rd, 1955 when it spectacularly burned to the ground.
 Due to a convenient wind direction that night, the rest of Hamilton was spared in what was at that time, the largest fire the City had ever seen.

 City elections still take place every three years with a Mayor and eight councillors elected to serve the constituents and visitors and locals alike.
 With a little over one thousand residents, the City’s population flourishes to over thirteen thousand every day with commuters from each end of the island making their way to their respective jobs in the capital.
 Today the Corporation of Hamilton continues to serve the City and her people through garbage collection, street and sidewalk sweeping, the wharf and sewer system, road and park maintenance and the collection of City taxes.